nondescryptid/opendoc-state-court-judgments/2019_SGMC_27/report.md

 47    Accordingly, while I agree that incidents involving road rage violence do indeed call for general deterrence, I take the view that considerations of proportionality militate against the imposition of a custodial term in all cases of road rage violence, regardless of the facts and circumstances of the case; **_depending on the particular facts and circumstances of a road rage offence, a high fine could well be sufficient to function as a deterrent sentence_**. \[emphasis added\]

 30     I would respectfully agree that the classification of a case as one of road rage should not trigger a knee-jerk reaction that mechanically kicks the custodial option up to the default position.
 Much will depend on the exact nature of the aggression displayed.
-In _Lim Yee Hua_, Chan J observed:[\[note: 31\]](#Ftn_31)
+In _Lim Yee Hua_, Chan J observed:[^31]

 I should add that whether or not a particular incident of road rage violence crosses the custodial threshold is ultimately a fact-specific enquiry.

-Focusing on the offence of voluntarily causing hurt under s 323 of the Penal Code, Chan J observed that this could be perpetrated via a myriad of means in a road rage case: [\[note: 32\]](#Ftn_32)
+Focusing on the offence of voluntarily causing hurt under s 323 of the Penal Code, Chan J observed that this could be perpetrated via a myriad of means in a road rage case: [^32]

 An offence of voluntarily causing hurt under s 323 of the Penal Code which arises out of road rage can involve a wide variety of possible fact situations.
 The fact that road rage is involved will mean that the policy considerations of a deterrent sentence will obviously kick in.
 Nevertheless, all the relevant circumstances of the case must still be considered in order to mete out a fair and appropriate sentence.

 31     The nature of the Accused’s conduct must thus be examined carefully.
 In doing so, I found the Accused’s actions to be particularly aggravating.
-He had accelerated over the road shoulder (which was itself illegal[\[note: 33\]](#Ftn_33)) before cutting into the Complainant’s path.
+He had accelerated over the road shoulder (which was itself illegal[^33]) before cutting into the Complainant’s path.
 The Accused then jammed on his brakes abruptly −not once or twice, but three times.
 This was in the midst of closely packed traffic, no less.
 In fact, after the Accused applied his brakes twice, the Complainant tried to move away from the Accused’s lane by filtering to the right.
 This provided the Accused with every opportunity to move on, particularly since his displeasure had already been quite unequivocally conveyed to the Complainant.
 Instead, the Accused saw fit to perpetuate the confrontation by cutting in front of the Complainant yet again and jamming on his brakes for a third time.
 The mayhem was put to an end only when the collision occurred.
-Even then, after stepping out from behind the wheel, the Accused went on to use criminal force against the Complainant.[\[note: 34\]](#Ftn_34)
+Even then, after stepping out from behind the wheel, the Accused went on to use criminal force against the Complainant.[^34]

 32     The Defence cited various authorities where fines were imposed for offences of rash behaviour under s 336(a) of the Penal Code and (where the rash act caused hurt to the victim) under s 337(a) of the Penal Code.
 I have focused only on the following three cases, as they arose from traffic incidents and are therefore more germane to the present facts: